andreyorst/grscheme/README.md

 => error, var undefined
 ```

-variables can store any kind of information: values, strings, procedures,
+names can store any kind of information: values, strings, procedures,
 symbols, patterns:

 ```